AdaCore/spark2014/lrm/source/packages.rst

-   * the visible state and state abstractions of any packages declared immediately within the private part or body of P, and of any private child units of P or of their public descendants.
+   * the visible state and state abstractions of any packages declared immediately within the private part or body of P, and of any private child units of P and of their descendants.

 #.
 Each ``state_name`` occurring in an Abstract_State aspect
-   specification for a given package P introduces an implicit declaration of a *state abstraction* entity.
+   specification for a given package P introduces an implicit declaration of a state abstraction entity.
 This implicit declaration occurs at the beginning of the visible part of P. This implicit declaration shall have a completion and is overloadable.